 Astrocytoma prognosis

 Below are the average prognoses for the different stages of astrocytoma.
-These relate to adults and children.
+These relate to children and adults.

 It is important to remember that statistics and averages cannot tell you what will happen to you specifically.